comsyslab/VentSysSimulator/README.md

 - Access to BehavSim data: https://github.com/gridsim/behavsim

 ## How to run it
-- Defines simulation parameters in the constants definition in simulator.py (e.g., simulation time, number of buildings...)
+- Define simulation capitalized parameters in the constants definition in simulator.py (e.g., simulation time, number of buildings...)
 - Write the scheduled control actions in dr_controller_test.csv
 - Run simulator.py.
 This will generate 2 files: SimulationConfiguration.csv with all buildings definition and output.csv with the simulation data (time, total power, average CO2)

 ## Behavsim
-Here is the link to download the Behavesim: https://github.com/gridsim/behavsim
+Here is the link to download the BehavSim: https://github.com/gridsim/behavsim

-Python libraries required:
+Python libraries required to run BehavSim:

 - numpy-1.9.2-win32-superpack-python2.7 (http://sourceforge.net/projects/numpy/files/NumPy/1.9.2/)
 - pygtk-all-in-one-2.24.2.win32-py2.7 (http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/2.24/)